esase/minikube-example/README.md

 ```

 Using this way we cannot set a replica count for instance.
 In addition if you want delete a deployment with all associated POD then
 you can do it easily.
+Also using deployments we can inject config and secrets into containers.

 4. `Kubelet` a worker node, it's like a service which manages pods and interact between container and node.